 This course introduces prospective teacher candidates to the teaching profession.
 The major purpose of this course is to help students clarify their thoughts and feelings about becoming a professional educator and to develop educational philosophies that they will bring into their classrooms.
 This course is taken by both prospective elementary education teachers and early childhood students.
 In addition, the importance of embedding the Anishinaabe perspective into the curriculum will be stressed.
 This course also introduces candidates to educational assessments, portfolios, curriculum, and organizations within the educational systems.
-There are ten (10) hours of field experience (observation and participation) in the classroom/community.
-(Meets MnTC goal area 8).
+Early Child Development students complete fifteen (15) hours of field experience (observation and participation) in the classroom/community.
+Elementary Education students complete ten (10) hours of field experience.